-The candidate solutions are usually represented by strings so that these operations mimic closely natural evolution.
+The candidate solutions are usually represented by strings.
 Candidates for mutation and crossover can be selected for example by tournament selection where a fixed number of candidates is chosen at random and the one with the highest fitness is selected as the final candidate.

-Note that the problem domain can be very complex and that it does not need to have a gradient for guiding the search.
-Genetic programming [26] is a variant of a genetic algorithm that performs the search over computer programs instead of strings.
+Genetic programming [23] is a variant of a genetic algorithm that performs the search over computer programs instead of strings.
 Mutation and crossover operators are thus defined on abstract syntax trees (ASTs).